watch-duty/capacitor-message-bug-repro/README.md

 The specific conditions that result in this bug in the field are when the app has been backgrounded long enough for iOS to kill its `WKWebView`'s `WebContent` process, but not so long as to terminate the native app itself.

 As soon as Capacitor receives the [signal that its `WebContent` process](<https://developer.apple.com/documentation/webkit/wknavigationdelegate/webviewwebcontentprocessdidterminate(_:)>) was terminated, it reloads the `WKWebView`.
-It appears that this signal is received when the app is again foregrounded.
+It appears that this signal is received when the app is again foregrounded, and it would also appear that sometimes messages that sent to the JS app from the Native side can get lost.

 This app and associated scripts simulate iOS killing the `WebContent` process by terminating it explicitly after backgrounding the app.